saaibi/Fracttal/README.md

 This is a full-stack Fracttal application built with React (with Vite and Redux), Node.js, and PostgreSQL.

+## Users

+The application is multi-user, and each user can only see their own data (tasks, categories, and tags).
+This is enforced by checking the `usuario_id` on every database query.

+When you first run the application, two users are created by default:

+-   **User 1:**
+    -   **Email:** `test@example.com`
+    -   **Password:** `password123`
+-   **User 2:**
+    -   **Email:** `test2@example.com`
+    -   **Password:** `password123`

+You can register new users through the registration form in the application or by using the API.

+## API Documentation

+A complete API documentation is available in the `API_DOCUMENTATION.md` file.
+This file provides detailed information about all the available endpoints, including:

+-   HTTP Method
+-   Path
+-   Description
+-   Headers
+-   Request Body
+-   Success and Error Responses

 ## Project Setup with Docker

 **Note:** It is recommended to use the latest version of Docker to ensure compatibility with the Compose specification.